ntoussaint/SETestKCL/README.md

 ### Code

-see documentation in this [link](http://ntoussaint.github.io/SETestKCL/Doxygen/)

 The 2 main classes are MainWindow and BinomialCalculator:

   - The class MainWindow implements the main interface.

   - The class BinomialCalculator embeds probability functionalities for a binomial distribution.

+See the full Doxygen documentation in this [link](http://ntoussaint.github.io/SETestKCL/Doxygen/)

 ### Run Time Usage